toggledbits/Reactor/README.md

 to triggers.
-It quickly became apparent that the trigger capabilities of DelayLight needed some enhancement, but I didn't want the plugin to become overly complex, so I decided to implement a more advanced triggering mechanism in a separate plugin that could be companion to DelayLight or use standalone (for example, to trigger standard Vera scenes).
+It quickly became apparent that the trigger capabilities of DelayLight needed some enhancement, but I didn't want the plugin to become overly complex, so I decided to implement a more advanced triggering mechanism in a separate plugin that could be a companion to DelayLight or used standalone (for example, to trigger standard Vera scenes, Lua, other plugins, etc.).

 ## Features and Operation ##